fusaa/house-dashboard/README.md

 </div>

 <div class="section">
 It was done in Python using libraries like Pandas, Numpy, Streamlit, Folium, and Seaborn.
-Also, a dashboard was deployed using Heroku was deployed.
+Also, a dashboard was deployed originally using Heroku however the deployment was migrated to streamlit.io.

 <div class="col-4 col-12-medium">